dpdeveloper/lsr-holidays-git/readme.md

 Installation

+OSX

 1. Pull repository from github

-2. IF OSX Run build/dev/install.osx (Must be run from root directory)
+2. OSX Run build/dev/install.osx (Must be run from root directory)
-2. IF WINDOWS Run build/dev/install.bat

 3. Visit /install on the server to complete the process
-4. Configure Database Access [@TODO]
+4. Login and Configure Database Access [NOT REQUIRED FOR FRONTEND DEVELOPMENT]

+WINDOWS

+1. Pull repository from github
+2. Update Git Submodiles with 'git submodules update --init'
+3. Copy the folder _'install'_ from _'build/lib/'_ to _'public_html'_
+4. Copy the file _'install.sql'_ from _'build/lib'_ to _'public_html/workspace'_
+6. Visit /install on the server to complete the process (may need to adjust file permissions)
+7. Login and Configure Database Access [NOT REQUIRED FOR FRONTEND DEVELOPMENT]

 # Frontend Development